renatorpn/renatorpn/README.md

 * Firewall administration (Palo Alto v6 through v8 and Checkpoint R77.30);
 * Some experience with F5 BIG IP LTM troubleshooting;
 * Advanced network and systems troubleshooting;
-* Writing troubleshooting and documenting echnical procedures guides to promote knowledge sharing;
+* Writing troubleshooting and documenting technical procedures guides to promote knowledge sharing;

 ### **...
 And more ➕➕!
 If you're curious about past experiences, checkout my [LinkedIn](https://www.linkedin.com/in/renatopnascimento/)!**